 Now we're a bit stuck, because x doesn't "fit" into 358.
 Trust us.
 We tried, but then it got stuck and we had to grease that sucker to get it back out again.

 In other words, the degree of 358 (which is 0) is less than the degree of x – 7 (which is 1).
 Right?
-0 was less than 1 the last time we checked.
+Zero was less than 1 the last time we checked.
 Yep, still is.
 We're done with the long division part, and we have a remainder of 358.
-The final answer is
+So we stick that remainder in a fraction over the divisor to get our final answer:

 We can check this answer by showing that is equal to .
-Since x2 + 7x + 51 is equal to
+First we turn x2 + 7x + 51 into a fraction: